Index & Covered

 (Review Articles, Case reports, Short communication, Clinical notes, Mini-Review)

-Into Practice (case studies)
+Into Practice (Case Studies)

 Once you are satisfied that the methodology is sufficiently robust, examine any data in the form of figures, tables, or images to enable readers to interact and engage more closely with their research after publication.

 Your review will help the editor decide whether or not to publish the article.
 It will also aid the author and allow them to improve their manuscript.
-Your comments should be courteous and constructive, and should not include any ad hominem remarks or personal details including your name.
-You should explain and support your judgment so that both editors and authors are able to fully understand the reasoning behind your comments.
+Your comments should be courteous and constructive, and should not include any ad hominem remarks or personal details, including your name.
+You should explain and support your judgement so that both editors and authors are able to fully understand the reasoning behind your comments.
 You should indicate whether your comments are your own opinion or are reflected by the data and evidence.

 When you make a recommendation, it is worth considering the categories the editor will likely use for classifying the article: